samnoh/samnoh/README.md

 ### About Me

-I'm interested in all things development and user experience.
+I'm interested in development and user experience.